2021 Terms & Conditions and Code of Conduct

 - We are unable to make any changes with less than 14 days’ notice, unless an exceptional circumstance is encountered.

-- If you purchased a discounted Early Bird price, and wish to amend the dates booked once the discounted price has ceased, your booking will then be recalculated using the standard daily rate, which may result in an additional charge.
+- If sessions were purchased at the discounted Early Bird price, and the parent/carer wishes to amend the dates booked once the discounted price has ceased, the booking will then be recalculated using the standard daily rate, which may result in an additional charge.

 Cancelling your Booking